Looking for tips to travel to Tokyo on a Budget? Who wouldn’t want to get lost in the head-spinning maze of neon-drenched streets of Tokyo?

 One moment you’re dazzled by the ultra-modern skyscrapers and the next, sipping green tea at a centuries-old temple, disturbed only by the soft sound of sozu.

 That being said, while the Japanese capital most certainly isn’t cheap, its costs are often exaggerated.
-In fact, I find them comparable to those of Paris or London and it is possible to travel Tokyo on a Budget.
+In fact, I find them comparable to those of Paris or London and it is possible to travel to Tokyo on a Budget.

 If visiting Tokyo has been on your bucket list, but you’re worried about the impact on your wallet, fear not as I’m about to show you how to enjoy Tokyo on a tight budget!

-From the irresistibly cute, or kawaii, eats at Akihabara’s Maid Cafes and the mouth-watering street food to the top-notch fine dining, Tokyo is most certainly not short of options when it comes to food.
+From the irresistibly cute, or kawaii, eats at Akihabara’s Maid Cafes to mouth-watering street food to the top-notch fine dining, Tokyo is most certainly not short of options when it comes to food.

 If you love Tokyo, you are also going to enjoy Shanghai